The Lunar Crescent in Ancient Jewelry

 Gold necklace with crescent-shaped pendant, Roman, 1st–3rd century CE (Metropolitan Museum of Art)

-Many examples of gold lunula amulets have been found across the Roman Empire, including in and around Pompeii.
-Women are portrayed wearing lunula amulets in paintings and sculpture found in Palmyra (modern-day Syria) as well.
+Many examples of these gold amulets have been discovered across the Roman Empire, including in and around Pompeii.
+Women wearing lunula pendants are also depicted in funerary sculpture and paintings from Palmyra.

 Ancient Roman carving of a woman wearing jewelry including a lunula pendant from Palmyra in the Museum of Fine Arts Boston